deliveryhero/pd-ordercoffee-espresso-task/README.md

 Goto to `app/src/androidTest/java/de/deliveryhero/mailordercoffeeshop` you will find `EspressoWorkshopTest` and here you can start writing your tests

 - Close the `Onboarding` screen
-- Place and Order with `2 Espresso shots , Chocolate and Low fat Steamed Milk `
-- Ensure that your order is correct in Review Screen
-- Fill the form with valid data to submit your order
-- Click `Submit Order` - Just click the button not continue with Email part

-### Workshop Task 2
-- Close the `Onboarding` screen
 - Click on `Menu`
 - Select `CAPPUCCINO`
 - Enter `your Name` and `your email`
 - Click `Submit Order`

-#### Optional:
-- Ensure that Gmail app is opened